HashimAlHasani/React-Notes/README.md

 1. `npm install @headlessui/react`
 2. `npm install @heroicons/react`

-We can do some css editing to the `className` attribute that we hav in `Header.js`, maybe change some images or such.
+We can do some css editing to the `className` attribute that we have in `Header.js`, maybe change some images or such.

 # #########################################################################################
 # Part-10